JodelRaccoons/JodelXposed/README.md

 - **PS**: Clear all Jodel app data after changing the UID

 ## OTA Hook updates
-- When Jodel is updated (version code change) JodelXposed is requesting a new hooks.json file from the Github repository

-What the user needs to do for it to work:

-1. When your Jodel was updated, JX will search automatically for new hooks.
+1. JX will automatically search for new hooks when you update Jodel
-2. In case someone already has pushed new hooks to the github repo, you will get a toast message that your hooks have been updated and you should soft-reboot your device.
+2. If hooks are available they'll be downloaded.
+Force restart Jodel when you're notified.
-3. If up-to-date hooks arent available you will get an error message and you'll have to wait for it (or update it by yourself).
+3. If hooks are not available you can:
-4. Profit.

-JX will search for new hooks when starting Jodel.
+    * Downgrade Your Jodel version
+    * Wait for a hook update
+    * Supply a hook update yourself - see [contributions](CONTRIBUTION.MD)

 # Version compatibility
 The module aims for compatibility with the latest Jodel version.
 Jodel apks are usually linked in [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/).

-The latest supported Jodel version is noted [here](https://github.com/krokofant/JodelXposed/blob/master/app/build.gradle#L7).
+The latest supported Jodel version is noted [here](https://github.com/krokofant/JodelXposed/blob/master/app/build.gradle#L7) or as a hooks folder [here](https://github.com/krokofant/JodelXposed/tree/master/hooks).

 # Support
 * Are you using Android?
 * Do you have Xposed working?
 * Are you sure your version is compatible?
 * Have you read [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/)?
+* Create an issue if you still have questions

 ## You dont have Google play services?
 No problem!
 Just edit the file file /sdcard/.jodel-settings-v2 and edit your lat/lng coordinates manually.